kappter/adaptivetesting/README.markdown

 - Fully client-side, ideal for GitHub Pages.
 - CSV files must be in the repository root for `fetch` API.
 - IB and AP tests use Java, tailored to their curricula.
+- Color theme (A9DBB6, 6A4A62, 6D7D8F, A38729, 66EBAE) enhances visual appeal, aligning with your educational tool interests.
 - Footer links are placeholders (`#`); replace with actual URLs as needed.
-- Name input, report, and footer align with your interest in personalized educational tools.
 - Backend needed for saving results (not supported on GitHub Pages).

 ## License